3bdelrhmann/getParticipantsListMeeting/README.md

 # getParticipantsListMeeting
-Get participants list in microsoft team meeting
+Get participants list of microsoft team meeting
+  By on click to copy participents